ysthakur/CMSC417-Notes/content/TCP/TCP.md

 - To prevent sequence number spoofing?
 - ==TODO==

+Incrementing sequence numbers:
+- Increment by 1 if SYN flag set (during handshake)
+- ACK flag doesn't cause increment
+- Increment by 1 for every byte of data

 ## What if SYN Packet Gets Lost?

 Suppose SYN packet gets lost